AyushBipinPatel/shiny_web_application_MPI/README.md

 I will start with data cleaning scripts, will probably make these as Rmd notebooks so the code is as explainable as possible.
 We will start work with Table1.

+As on 3rd May 2020, cleaning of the table 1.1 of TABLE1 has been completed.
+I will proceed to create visualizations from this data (table1.1).
+Once that is done I will return to cleaning table 1.2 of TABLE1.... and so forth and so on.